About the Award

-The Doshi Family Bridgebuilder Award, named for its benefactors, Navin and Pratima Doshi, is given annually to honor an individual or organization dedicated to fostering understanding between cultures, peoples and disciplines.
+The Doshi Family Bridgebuilder Award, named for its benefactors, Navin and Pratima Doshi, is given annually to honor individuals or organizations dedicated to fostering understanding between cultures, peoples and disciplines.

 The award ceremony is a celebration of culture and diversity, often times featuring numerous speakers and artistic performances.
 Navin Doshi, while presenting the Bridgebuilder Award to Thich Nhat Hanh in 2008, remarked: "Here we are at a Christian university giving an award to a Buddhist monk from a Hindu family.
 Isn't it wonderful that LMU honors all human traditions?"
 The award ceremony is jointly sponsored by Bellarmine College of Liberal Arts, the Department of Theological Studies, and the Navin and Pratima Doshi Professorship of Indic and Comparative Theology, which is currently held by Professor Christopher Key Chapple, PhD.